Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 Replacement Cost Value (RCV) on Everything

-Standard policies pay actual cash value — which factors in depreciation.
-A five-year-old sofa worth $800 new might only pay out $300 after depreciation.
+Standard policies pay actual cash value, which factors in depreciation.
+A five-year-old sofa bought for $2,000 might only pay out $800 after depreciation.
 Comprehensive policies pay what it costs to buy a new equivalent item today, giving you far more meaningful claim settlements.
-Learn more about how this affects your personal property coverage.

 Water Backup Coverage

 Standard policies do NOT cover water that backs up through drains or sewers.
-This endorsement specifically protects against sewage backup and sump pump failure — two of the most common and costly water damage scenarios homeowners face.
-It's typically available as an affordable add-on from most major insurers.
+This endorsement specifically protects against sewage backup and sump pump failure, two of the most common and costly water damage scenarios homeowners face.
+Learn more about basement flooding coverage and how water damage claims work under a standard policy.

 Equipment Breakdown Coverage

-This add-on covers sudden mechanical or electrical failure of home systems and appliances — your HVAC unit, water heater, refrigerator, and more.
+This add-on covers sudden mechanical or electrical failure of home systems and appliances, including your HVAC unit, water heater, refrigerator, and back-up generators.
 Without it, appliance failures are typically excluded as maintenance issues.
-Many top-rated insurers like State Farm offer this at a very low additional premium.
+If this sounds like a home warranty, see our comparison of home insurance vs home warranty for how they differ.

 Service Line Coverage

-Your home's underground utility lines — water, gas, electrical, sewer — running from the street to your home are your financial responsibility, not the utility company's.
-Service line coverage pays for the costly excavation and repair of these lines if they fail or are damaged.
+Your home's underground utility lines (water, gas, electrical, sewer, internet) running from the street to your home are your financial responsibility, not the utility company's.
+Service line coverage pays for the costly excavation and repair of these lines if they fail from wear and tear, root intrusion, freezing, or vermin damage.

 Identity Theft Protection

-Some comprehensive packages or endorsements include identity theft recovery services, covering legal fees, credit monitoring, and lost wages associated with restoring your identity after fraud.
+Some comprehensive packages or endorsements include identity theft recovery services, covering legal fees, credit monitoring, ID replacement, and lost wages associated with restoring your identity after fraud.

-Endorsement / Coverage Typical Cost Add-On Why It Matters
+Endorsement / Coverage Typical 2026 Cost Why It Matters

-Water Backup $50–$150/yr Sewage/sump pump failures aren't in standard policies
+Water Backup $30–$150/yr Sewage/sump pump failures aren't in standard policies

-Equipment Breakdown $25–$50/yr Covers appliance failures beyond wear and tear
+Equipment Breakdown $30–$125/yr Covers appliance failures beyond wear and tear

-Service Line $40–$80/yr Protects underground utility lines to your home
+Service Line $30–$100/yr Protects underground utility lines to your home

 Identity Theft $25–$60/yr Covers recovery costs from fraud or theft